I picked up my first Fuji x100 (pictured above) off of Craig’s List years after it was introduced. I picked it up for three reasons….

 - I’m not going to lie, I thought it looked cool.

 - I wanted to evolve as a photographer.

-- I needed a cool camera to carry in my daily driver (the bag pictured above).
+- I needed a cool camera to carry in my daily driver (the bag pictured below).

 Sure enough, the x100 was cool but it had some quirks.
 It was so cool, I thought I would be moving towards the X system of interchangeable lens bodies.
 Then (drum roll) the x100s came out.
 It seemed to solve all the quirks of the original x100 and so my adventure with the x100s began.

-Review Notes You can click on any image to see a larger version and get the EXIF data.
-Also, this is a living document and I update it as needed.
-Feel free to socialize with me for updates.
+Review Notes This is a living document and I update it as needed.
+Feel free to socialize with us or sign up for our newsletter for updates.